-While you can undoubtedly aim to study and play balanced, game-theory optimal (GTO) style of poker, typically playing an exploitative strategy is going to be more profitable.
+You can undoubtedly aim to study and play balanced, game-theory optimal (GTO) style of poker.
+But, typically, playing an exploitative strategy is going to be more profitable.

-Subsequently, being able to manipulate what you want your opponent to do when you bet can be critical.
-This strategy (in part) boils down to the meta-game of poker, too: trying to figure out how your opponent will think and act when facing specific actions.
+Being able to manipulate what you want your opponent to do when you bet can be critical.
+This strategy (in part) boils down to the meta-game of poker, too.
+It involves trying to figure out how your opponent will think and act in specific actions.

 Examples of Exploitative Tactics

-- To try and induce more folds, sometimes players will use larger bluffing to try to “scare” their opponent into folding.
+- To try and induce more folds.
+Sometimes players will use larger bluffing to “scare” their opponent into folding.

-- In other instances, some players tend to bet small with their monster hands just to try and get some value with them.
+- In other instances, some players tend to bet small with their monster hands to get some value.

-- Other players will bet their monsters into oblivion and fast-play them as you’ve never seen before!
+- Other players will bet their monsters into oblivion and fast-play as you’ve never seen before!

 Know Your Opposition: Categorise Your Opponents